cym-network/cym-network.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Ph.D. student in the Institute of Network Science and Cyberspace at Tsinghua University, advised by [Prof. Yuanjie Li](http://www.yuanjiel.com/).
-My research interests include satellite networks and mobile networks.

-Previously, I received my Bachelor’s degree in Communications Engineering from Beijing University of Posts and Telecommunications.
+My research interests include **satellite networks** and **mobile networks**.
+Previously, I received my Bachelor’s degree in Communications Engineering from Beijing University of Posts and Telecommunications(BUPT).

-I am actively seeking job opportunities in both [academia and industry] starting in 2027.
+I am actively seeking job opportunities in both **academia and industry** starting in **2027**.
 If my research and background align with your interests, I’d be delighted to connect.
 Feel free to email me at chenyime22 [at] mails.tsinghua.edu.cn.

 Publications
 ======